stimulusreflex/stimulus_reflex/docs/scoping.md

 {% endtabs %}

 {% hint style="info" %}
-One interesting detail of this example is that by assigning the root to `[forward],[backward]` we are implicitly telling StimulusReflex to **not** update the text input itself.
+One interesting detail of this example is that by assigning the morph target to `[backward]` we are implicitly telling StimulusReflex to **not** update the text input itself.
 This prevents resetting the input value while the user is typing.
 {% endhint %}

 {% hint style="warning" %}